 3. Review Expiring Leases (< 7 Days)

 Next, go to Expiring in Less Than 7 Days.
+Review the units listed and ensure that the leases that are set to expire is accurate.

 Leases with an X are set to expire